 - The person’s current income must be sufficient to pay for the investment property loan and all other debt; the borrower cannot use potential rental income to qualify for the loan

-In order to purchase a rental property the borrower must pay at least 20%-25% of the purchase price in a down payment.
+In order to purchase a rental property, the borrower must pay at least 15%, depending on a number of factors including the number of units, of the purchase price in a down payment.
 This money must come directly from the borrower’s own funds (savings, checking, retirement account, stock and bond investments, etc.).
 If the borrower is using money that was gained due to the sale of some other item, the money must remain in some type of account for at least 60 days before it can be used for the investment property purchase.